rclone/rclone/docs/content/azureblob.md

     - "container"
         - Allow full public read access for container and blob data.

+#### --azureblob-no-check-container

+If set, don't attempt to check the container exists or create it.

+This can be useful when trying to minimise the number of transactions rclone does if you know the container exists already.

+Properties:

+- Config:      no_check_container
+- Env Var:     RCLONE_AZUREBLOB_NO_CHECK_CONTAINER
+- Type:        bool
+- Default:     false

 #### --azureblob-no-head-object

 If set, do not do HEAD before GET when getting objects.